Smart Contracts on Polkadot¶

 PolkaVM, the underlying virtual machine, utilizes a RISC-V-based register architecture optimized for the Polkadot ecosystem.
 This design choice offers several advantages:

-- Enhanced performance for smart contract execution
+- Enhanced performance for smart contract execution.

-- Improved gas efficiency for complex operations
+- Improved gas efficiency for complex operations.

-- Native compatibility with Polkadot's runtime environment
+- Native compatibility with Polkadot's runtime environment.

-- Optimized storage and state management
+- Optimized storage and state management.

 Development Tools and Resources¶

-Asset Hub supports a comprehensive suite of development tools familiar to Ethereum developers.
+Polkadot Hub supports a comprehensive suite of development tools familiar to Ethereum developers.
 The platform integrates with popular development frameworks, testing environments, and deployment tools.
 Key features include:

-- Contract development in Solidity or Rust
+- Contract development in Solidity or Rust.

-- Support for standard Ethereum development libraries
+- Support for standard Ethereum development libraries.

-- Integration with widely used development environments
+- Integration with widely used development environments.

-- Access to blockchain explorers and indexing solutions
+- Access to blockchain explorers and indexing solutions.

-- Compatibility with contract monitoring and management tools
+- Compatibility with contract monitoring and management tools.

 Cross-Chain Capabilities¶

-Smart contracts deployed on Asset Hub can leverage Polkadot's cross-consensus messaging (XCM) protocol protocol to seamlessly transfer tokens and call functions on other blockchain networks within the Polkadot ecosystem, all without complex bridging infrastructure or third-party solutions.
+Smart contracts deployed on Polkadot Hub can leverage Polkadot's cross-consensus messaging (XCM) protocol protocol to seamlessly transfer tokens and call functions on other blockchain networks within the Polkadot ecosystem, all without complex bridging infrastructure or third-party solutions.
 For further references, check the Interoperability section.

 Use Cases¶

-Asset Hub's smart contract platform is suitable for a wide range of applications:
+Polkadot Hub's smart contract platform is suitable for a wide range of applications:

-- DeFi protocols leveraging cross-chain capabilities
+- DeFi protocols leveraging cross-chain capabilities.

-- NFT platforms utilizing Polkadot's native token standards
+- NFT platforms utilizing Polkadot's native token standards.

-- Governance systems integrated with Polkadot's democracy mechanisms
+- Governance systems integrated with Polkadot's democracy mechanisms.

-- Cross-chain bridges and asset management solutions
+- Cross-chain bridges and asset management solutions.

 Other Smart Contract Environments¶